Beavers

 Can we see beavers?

 Beavers live in burrows dug into river and pond banks.
 They sometimes live in lodges built out of sticks and mud.
-They are mostly nocturnal (they are active at night).
+They are mostly nocturnal (i.e. active at night).
 They can be seen emerging or returning to their lodges at dusk and dawn, times when they are actively feeding, grooming and patrolling their territories.

 What is the current status of beavers in Great Britain?